AlternativeFFFF/Alt-F4/_drafts/influence.md

 Let’s get back to the previous article, what does automation even mean, how can it be defined?:

-{quote: 'One could loosely define automation as “making stuff that makes stuff”' author: Nano/Myself}
+{% include quote.html text='One could loosely define automation as “making stuff that makes stuff”' author='Nano' %}

 Keep in mind this is only one possible definition of the genre, but it already runs into some problems.
 For example Nanocarbon Alloy, one of the most important Astroneer endgame materials, already fails to be automated at one of the most basic steps of getting all required resources together—which isn’t necessarily bad though, the game wasn’t developed as an automation game.
 The auto arm—and with it some other tools to automate—only got added in version [1.13](https://astroneer.fandom.com/wiki/Patch_1.13.121), a full year after the original `1.0` release of the pure survival game.